 Don’t be fooled just because it says “lamb” on the bag.
 If the “lamb” does not appear until ingredient number seven, there is almost no real meat in that food, and you’re essentially feeding your dog meat flavored cereal masquerading as a “premium” pet food.

 In addition to this, sometimes the ingredients themselves can be confusing.
-When choosing a high quality dog food, seek out options which provide whole meat items and avoid anything that’s heavily processed or that the manufacturer will not name specifically.
+When choosing the best dog food, seek out options which provide whole meat items and avoid anything that’s heavily processed or that the manufacturer will not name specifically.

 If a meat item is listed as “poultry product” or worse “meat by-product” then the food could be made of pretty much anything.
 However, you can know for certain that it’s not made of any high-quality ingredients.
 These items are the leftovers that were deemed unfit to sell to humans.
 So, they grind them up and put them in your dog’s food instead.